Find out what's accepted and how much it costs.

 You can also bring hazardous waste to a neighborhood collection event.

 Find out if what you have is hazardous waste

 Preparing hazardous waste

 Preparing your hazardous items for transport and disposal will minimize risks to you, your family and Metro staff from spills or dangerous mixing of chemicals.

 - Keep products in original containers.
 If a product does not have its original label, label it yourself if you're sure of the contents to help staff dispose of your materials safely and correctly.
 Don't guess.

 - Do not mix products together.
 Dangerous reactions can occur when some materials are mixed.

 - Make sure products are properly sealed to prevent leaks and spills.
-If a container is leaking, secure it in a secondary leak-proof container, such as an empty bucket.
+If a container is leaking, secure it in a secondary leak-proof container, such as an empty bucket, and make sure it stays upright.
 Enclosing items in ziplock-style bags can help protect you from any off-gassing in your vehicle.

 - Medical syringes must be in approved sharps containers.